Toby7658/History-Onics/README.md

 [Back to top](<#Table-of-Contents>)

 ## Hero Image
 The [Hero Image](./assets/images/hero-image.jpeg) is of the Cliffs of Moher and is synonymous with Ireland across the globe and presents an immediate interaction with the user with the zoom-in effect.
-The zoom-in effect is responsive to all screen sizes.
+The zoom-in effect is responsive to all wide-screen sizes.
 The Hero Image was sourced via [Google Images](https://images.google.com/) from [Cliffs of Moher](https://www.cliffsofmoher.ie/unesco-global-geopark/education/learning-resources/).

 [Back to top](<#Table-of-Contents>)